 Julia Programming For Biologists

 Welcome!
-I am starting this website on January 11, 2024, for the purpose of teaching tutorials about the Julia programming language, in the context of biology.
+I developed this website for the purpose of teaching tutorials about the Julia programming language, in the context of biology.

 Julia is a relatively new programming language (started around 2012; first official release in 2018) that is both highly readable (by humans) and fast.
-This is intended to solve the “2-language” problem, a common workflow in which development of a new program is done first in a highly readable language (e.g., R or Python) and then converted by an expert programmer into a fast language (e.g., C), such that the resulting code can be difficult to read by non-experts.
-Hence Julia aims to be a language that provides easy entry for new programmers while also having the power and efficiency to appeal to experts.
+This is intended to solve the “2-language” problem, a common workflow in which development of a new program is done first in a highly readable language (e.g., R or Python) and then converted by an expert programmer into a fast but less readable language (e.g., C), resulting in code than can be difficult to interpret by non-experts.
+Hence Julia provides easy entry for new programmers while also having the power and efficiency to appeal to experts.
 It is used by NASA, Moderna, Pfizer, and many other organizations, and is used widely by scientists doing climate modelling of Earth and imaging black holes in distant galaxies.

 If you are in doubt that you need a faster or more readable language than the one you are using, ask yourself this: Have you ever heard other scientists mention how long their bioinformatic processing or evolutionary simulations can take?
 It is often on the scale of days, weeks, months.
 What if that were instead minutes, hours, days?
 How might that accelerate your research, and allow you to expand the scope of your science?
 Have you ever heard someone say “I can’t program”?
-Did they decide that because they are fundamentally unable to learn the logic of programming, or because many of the languages often taught in programming are really difficult to learn?
+Did they decide that because they are fundamentally unable to learn the logic of programming, or because many the languages used in programming can be difficult to learn?

 My intended audience with these tutorials is biologists with no or little previous programming experience, who are interested in building their data science, bioinformatic, and statistics skills, or who even want to design their own mathematical models and simulations.
-In particular, I am using these to teach a new graduate-level course “Computer Programming for Biologists” at UBC in November 2024.
+In particular, I used these to teach a new graduate-level course “Computer Programming for Biologists” at UBC in November of 2024, which after enthusiastic feedback is being taught again in November of 2025.
 My goal is to get students programming quickly, giving just enough underlying explanation of computer science principles to enable fast progress.

 These tutorials are a work in progress, and there will be additions and revisions from time to time . . .